 Football and Rugby Pitches

 Football and rugby require pitches that have high levels of shock absorption and lower surface friction.
 Hence sports pitches for these games are often made using polymeric surfaces over a macadam base, a material known for its absorption abilities.

 Although there are many types of polymer, each surface uses rubber laid upon a stone sub-base and macadam base.
 This stone sub-base consists of fine stones that bind together and allows the surface to become smooth and even.
 The permeable stone sub-base (along with the polymeric surface the macadam base) is also useful in preventing flood damage.

-Depending on the type of sports surface required, many characteristics can then be added to these basic specifications, including fencing types, floodlighting, paint coatings and line markings.
+Depending on the type of sports surface required, many characteristics can then be added to these basic specifications, including fencing types, floodlighting, paint coatings and line-markings.

 Two of the most common types of polymeric surfaces are MUGA type 3 and type 4, which are specifically designed to conform to the characteristics of tennis, basketball, netball, and football.
-Type 3 minimalizes deformity of the chosen surface using an SBR base, shockpad, and a 3mm spray.
+Type 3 minimalizes the deformity of the chosen surface using an SBR base, shock pad, and a 3mm spray.
 It is rougher underfoot than type 4, which is gentler underfoot and does not require high levels of slip resistance.

 There are a variety of sports pitches used for hockey.
-One consists of sand-dressed pitch, which contains a denser pile height with a reduced sand fill.
+One consists of a sand-dressed pitch, which contains a denser pile height with reduced sand fill.
 Another option is unfilled pitch, designed to be watered before play and considered by many to be the ideal surface for hockey pitches.